cabe9/cabe9/README.md

 ## Hi I'm Caleb 👋

-Biomedical engineer focused on experimental systems and biological data analysis.
+Biomedical engineer focused on computational neuroscience and biological data analysis.

 Developed a microfluidic platform for E. coli biofilm experiments under flow and antibiotic gradients, with fluorescence quantification and COMSOL-based shear modeling.